rcghpge/data-3442-lab/README.md

 Labs section of the course.

 ## Development Environment Setup
 There are several methods to setup your initial R environment.
 You can run R in a GUI via RStudio, VS Code, a Jupyter notebook via a web browser, or on the command line in Bash.
-For beginner-friendly RStudio, VS Code, and Jupyter notebooks is recommended.
+For beginner-friendly RStudio, VS Code, or Jupyter notebooks is recommended.

 ---
 ## Bash Development Workflow